go-to-k/cls3/README.md

 - -o, --oldVersionsOnly: optional
   - Delete old version objects only (including all delete-markers)
   - Do not specify the `-f` option if you specify this option.
+- -q, --quietMode: optional
+  - Hide live display of number of deletions
+  - It would be good to use in CI

 ## Interactive Mode